 His recent experience includes: (a) representing three oil and gas companies in a London-seated LCIA arbitration against a regional government in the Middle East and securing for the clients awards worth approximately US$2 billion and dismissal of counterclaims worth several billion dollars, which facilitated a favourable settlement; (b) representing infrastructure funds in multi-million dollar ICSID arbitrations against Spain under the Energy Charter Treaty arising from measures adversely affecting renewables; and (c) representing Russian and Cypriot investors in an UNCITRAL treaty arbitration against India in relation to investments in the telecommunications sector.
+He also has experience as an arbitrator, and has recently served as a sole arbitrator in a Singapore-seated SIAC arbitration and a party-appointed arbitrator in a London-seated ICC arbitration.

 Manish studied law and humanities at National Academy of Legal Studies and Research (NALSAR) University of Law in India (including a semester at University of New South Wales in Australia), and holds a post-graduate diploma in international arbitration (with distinction) from Queen Mary University of London.